sspinc/csv2avro/README.md

 gunzip -c ./spec/support/data.csv.gz | csv2avro --schema ./spec/support/schema.avsc --bad-rows ./spec/support/data.bad.csv > ./spec/support/data.avro
 ```

-This will uncompress the file and converts it to avro leaving the original file intact.
+This will uncompress the file and converts it to avro, leaving the original file intact.

 ### More

-For a full list of available options run `csv2avro --help`
+For a full list of available options, run `csv2avro --help`
 ```
 $ csv2avro --help
 Version 0.4.0 of CSV2Avro